sherifsaleh/svgeditor/simple-web-app/README.md

 ## Functions
 This is a work in progress, in a very early stage. some functions needs to debugged, enhanced and some others need to be added here is the list of add functions :

     - Dynamic font loading from Google webFonts, using the webFonts script
     - Render SVG text as editable
     - Add SVG Text
     - Change element colors
     - Change Text font family

-What needs to be added in progress :
+## What needs to be added in progress :
-  - Text drag to change location
     - LocalStroage
     - Downloading the final Artwork as PDF or SVG image
     - uploading images

+## problematics
+    - Text drag to change location
+    - Font naming from export SVG
+    - Saving after done editing